danriedl/engular/adev/src/content/tools/cli/aot-metadata-errors.md

 ## Unsupported enum member name

-HELPFUL: *Angular couldn't determine the value of the [enum member](https://www.typescriptlang.org/docs/handbook/enums.html) that you referenced in metadata.*
+HELPFUL: *Engular couldn't determine the value of the [enum member](https://www.typescriptlang.org/docs/handbook/enums.html) that you referenced in metadata.*

 The compiler can understand simple enum values but not complex values such as those derived from computed properties.